-This is a month long program that gives a small group of people a book and a stipend.
-A group of five participants will read the book, come to a virtual meeting to talk about it, and write their reflections on the blog.
-The purpose is to get people to pick up a book and engage with it, to see it as a worthwhile intellectual pursuit.
+Not School is a month long program that gives a small group of people a book and a stipend.
+Participants will read that book, come to a virtual meeting to talk about it, and have a space on the blog to write their reflections.
+The purpose is to get people to pick up a book and really engage.
 The style is tight-knit, short-termed, and focused.
-All that is on purpose–to hold people’s interest.
+All that is on purpose.
 There’s a great book in their hands and a reasonable schedule to follow, plus a social component.
 So it’s like school, but not.

 The program is run by Seton Hall University instructor and Ten Dollar Books owner Rachel Wagner.
-She’s been in education for over ten years and designed Not School to address issues of literacy and poverty.
-Monetary access to physical books is only part of the reason people often aren’t in the habit of reading.
-Commitment and community are also major factors.
-That means deciding it’s worth your time to read and not feeling intellectually isolated.
+She’s been in education for over ten years and designed Not School to address literacy and poverty.
+Monetary access to physical books is only part of the reason people aren’t always in the habit of reading.
+Commitment and community are also factors.
+That involves deciding it’s worth your time to read and not feeling intellectually isolated.
 Paying the group to read targets these types of issues head on.